jan-ackermann/Maskomaly/README.md

     docker run --rm --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v /.../image_input_path:/input -v /.../output_path:/output ackermannj/maskomaly

+Thanks to farhadi76m, we have a [colab demo](https://colab.research.google.com/drive/1_43AnZwWa9-ErhLisLpN7WE00QfnSDkp?usp=sharing) where he could replicate the results.

 ### Mask2Former

 First, you will need to install Mask2Former.
 For that you can follow the instructions of [Mask2Former's Github](https://github.com/facebookresearch/Mask2Former/blob/main/INSTALL.md).
 But before installing Detectron2, please follow the steps from the next section.
 Also, you must replace inside the ```mask2former``` repository the ```mask2former/mask2former_model.py``` file with the one provided in this repositories ```mask2former_replacements``` directory.